Eric R. Fearon, M.D., Ph.D.

 Dlugosz is the Poth Professor of Cutaneous Oncology and a professor of dermatology and of cell and developmental biology at the University of Michigan Medical School.
 He received his medical degree from Pennsylvania State University College of Medicine and trained at the University of Pennsylvania and the National Cancer Institute.
 He joined the faculty at the University of Michigan in 1997 and currently serves as associate chair for research in the Department of Dermatology.
 Dlugosz’s research focuses on how alterations in the Hedgehog signaling pathway contribute to cancer initiation, progression and maintenance in tumors arising in the skin and other organs.
 This work has direct bearing on efforts to target the Hedgehog or interacting signaling pathways for treating certain types of cancer.
 In more recent studies, he has also been investigating the molecular underpinnings of Merkel cell carcinoma, an aggressive skin cancer.
 Dlugosz has received numerous honors and awards, including election to the American Society for Clinical Investigation and the Association of American Physicians.

-Bhramar Mukherjee, Ph.D., associate director for cancer control and population sciences
+Christopher Friese, Ph.D., R.N., associate director for cancer control and population sciences

-Mukherjee is the John D. Kalbfleisch Collegiate Professor of Biostatistics, associate chair of biostatistics and professor of epidemiology at the University of Michigan School of Public Health.
-She joined the university in 2006.
-Mukherjee completed her doctorate in statistics at Purdue University.
+Mukherjee is the John D. Kalbfleisch Collegiate Professor of Biostatistics, chair of biostatistics and professor of epidemiology at the University of Michigan School of Public Health.
+Mukherjee completed her doctorate in statistics at Purdue University and joined the U-M faculty in 2006.
 Her principal research interests lie in the intersection of genetic and environmental epidemiology.
-Cancer research interests include penetrance estimation in high risk cancer families, studies of gene-environment interaction, characterizing and distinguishing molecular sub-types of cancer and joint analysis of electronic health records and genomics data with a focus on cancer outcomes.
-She is a fellow of the American Statistical Association, an elected senior fellow for the Michigan Society of Fellows and recipient of the 2016 Gertrude Cox award for outstanding contribution to biostatistics by a mid-career investigator.
-She has co-authored more than 160 publications in statistics, biostatistics, epidemiology, environmental health and cancer.
-As co-director of the Global Health Statistics Core at the School of Public Health, she remains heavily engaged in global health research.
+Cancer research interests include penetrance estimation in high-risk cancer families, studies of gene-environment interaction, characterizing and distinguishing molecular sub-types of cancer and joint analysis of electronic health records and genomics data with a focus on cancer outcomes.
+She has received numerous honors and awards, including fellow of the American Association for the Advancement of Sciences, the Gertrude Cox award for outstanding contribution to biostatistics by a mid-career investigator and the 2020 Adrienne Cupples award for outstanding contribution towards teaching, research and service to biostatistics by the Boston University School of Public Health.
+She has co-authored more than 230 publications in statistics, biostatistics, epidemiology, environmental health and cancer.

 Ken Resnicow, Ph.D., associate director for Community Outreach, Engagement & Health Disparities